 cat has a no-argument constructor.
-All persistent classes must have a default constructor (which can be non-public) so that Hibernate can instantiate them using Constructor.newInstance().
-It is recommended that you have a default constructor with at least package visibility for runtime proxy generation in Hibernate.
+All persistent classes must have a default constructor (which can be non-public) so that Hibernate can instantiate them using java.lang.reflect.Constructor.newInstance().
+It is recommended that this constructor be defined with at least package visibility in order for runtime proxy generation to work properly.

 4.1.2.
-Provide an identifier property (optional)
+Provide an identifier property